Composite Ramsey theorems via trees: Introduction

 \section{Introduction}

 Ramsey theory on $\mathbb{N}$ is centered around characterizing the structures of the following form.

-\begin{definition} \normalfont We say a family $\mathcal{B}\subseteq \mathcal{P}(\mathbb{N})$ is \textbf{Ramsey} if for any finite coloring $c:\mathbb{N}\rightarrow [r]$ there is some $A\in \mathcal{B}$ such that $c$ is constant on $A$. \end{definition}
+\begin{definition} \normalfont We say a family $\mathcal{B}\subseteq \mathcal{P}(\mathbb{N})$ is \textbf{Ramsey} if for any finite coloring $c:\mathbb{N}\rightarrow [r]$ there is some $B\in \mathcal{B}$ such that $c$ is constant on $B$. \end{definition}

 The \textbf{linear Rado families}, i.e. the Ramsey families $\mathcal{B}$ that are generated by the set of solutions to a finite system of linear equations, are completely characterized by Rado's theorem \cite{rado1933studien}.
 Moreover, given any such family we can obtain a \textbf{geometric Rado family} by composing a given coloring with the homomorphism $n\mapsto 2^n$.
 For example, Schur's theorem tells us that $\{\{x,y,z\}:x+y=z\}$ is a linear Rado family, which in turn implies that $\{\{x,y,z\}:xy=z\}$ is a geometric Rado family.
-From now on we will simply write, for example, that $\{x,y,x+y\}$ is Ramsey, a slight abuse of notation.
+We will sometimes simply write, for example, that $\{x,y,x+y\}$ is Ramsey, a slight abuse of notation.

-In contrast to the linear and geometric case, characterizations of other Ramsey families are still quite elusive, and determining if even some of the simplest non-linear families are Ramsey has been the subject of much recent study; see, e.g., \cite{chow2021rado,di2018ramsey,di2022monochromatic,moreira2017monochromatic,prendiville2021counting,sahasrabudhe2018exponential,sahasrabudhe2018monochromatic}, for some recent rsults of this type.
+In contrast to the linear and geometric case, characterizations of other Ramsey families are still quite elusive, and determining if even some of the simplest non-linear families are Ramsey has been the subject of much recent study; see, e.g., \cite{alweiss2023monochromatic,alweiss2024monochromatic,chow2021rado,di2018ramsey,di2022monochromatic,moreira2017monochromatic,prendiville2021counting,sahasrabudhe2018exponential,sahasrabudhe2018monochromatic}, for some recent results of this type.
 Here we further this line of work by showing that certain non-linear compositions of Ramsey families are still Ramsey.
+In the below, by $\binom{\mathbb{N}}{m}$ we mean the family of all $m$-element subsets of $\mathbb{N},$ while $\binom{\mathbb{N}}{\infty}$ is the family of all infinite subsets of $\mathbb{N}.$

 \begin{theorem} Let $\mathbb{T}$ be the smallest collection of families of subsets of $\mathbb{N}$ such that: